microsoft/TypeScript-Website/README.md

 This repo uses `pnpm` + `changesets` to manage package version bumps and releases.

-CI will fail if a PR modifies a public package but is missing but changeset.
+CI will fail if a PR modifies a public package but is missing a changeset.
 To add a changeset, run `pnpm changeset`, then follow along with the CLI.

 ```console
 $ pnpm changeset